 6 - DE - John Stamper - South Carolina - wasted pick

 Was released during training camp - never played a down for the Bucs.

 7 - DB - Tim Wansley - Georgia - average pick

 Got into just one game as a rookie that being against the Steelers and on special teams.
 Became a key part of the special teams' squads in 2003 including punt return duties.
-Made it into the starting line-up in 2004 but blew assignments and had a poor off-field attitude and was soon on his way out of Tampa.
+Made it into the starting line-up in 2004 but blew assignments and was soon on his way out of Tampa.

 7 - TE - Tracy Wistrom - Nebraska - wasted pick